 It wasn’t that long ago that everyone was talking about hybrid electric/gas vehicles as the next logical step in vehicle evolution.
-But since 2010, battery costs have plummeted 87%, Tesla has energized the market with its electric vehicles, and the industry has begun to accept that all-electric cars will be much more prevalent than hybrids in the years to come.
+But since 2010, battery costs have plummeted 87%, new entrants has energized the market with its electric vehicles, and the industry has begun to accept that all-electric cars will be much more prevalent than hybrids in the years to come.

 For those of us in the wiring and connection systems business, that means a whole new level of electric power and a range of special considerations for these high-voltage vehicle systems.
 We have to deliver power not only to drive the wheels of the car, but also to run all of the devices that in a gas-powered vehicle would be powered by the engine, such as the A/C compressor.